5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 Note that `HandleError` has not executed `⎕OFF` because we executed this in a development environment.

 That's all we see in the session, but when you check the folder `#.ErrorParms.errorFolder` you will find that indeed there were three new files created in that folder for this crash.

-(Note that in case you traced through the code there would be just two files: the workspace is missing.
-The reason is that with the Tracer active the current workspace cannot be saved, at least not with a pending stack.
+Note that in case you traced through the code there would be just two files: the workspace is missing.

+The reason is that with the Tracer active the current workspace cannot be saved.
 Generally there are two reasons why no workspace will be saved:

 * Any open edit or trace window
 * More than one thread was running at the moment of the crash.

 A> This is not strictly true.
 When `HandleError` detects multiple threads it tries to kill all of them.
 By definition that won't work because a) it cannot kill the main thread (0) and b) it cannot kill its own thread.
+A>
-However, if it happens to run in the main thread at that very moment it will get rid of all other running threads and be able to save a crash workspace afterwards as a result.
+A> However, if it happens to run in the main thread at that very moment it will get rid of all other running threads and be able to save a crash workspace afterwards as a result.

 Because we've defined a source for the Windows Event Log `HandleError` has reported the error accordingly: